 - If possible run speaker wires after AC wiring is in place to avoid induced hum caused by close parallel proximity. - Secure speaker wires in place along the run with insulated staples only and be careful not to pierce the insulation.
 Allow a bit of slack for expansion of building materials. - Needless to say, the actual speakers should not be installed until the wall board is in place.
-In the meantime, leave several feet of wire coiled up and secured to the back side of the speaker opening. - When it comes time to put up the drywall, make sure the speaker cutout hole doesn't extend farther than the sides of the mounting frame. - After the wallboard is put up and finished, install the speakers as detailed on pages 5 6 of this manual.
+In the meantime, leave several feet of wire coiled up and secured to the back side of the speaker opening. - When it comes time to put up the drywall, make sure the speaker cut out hole doesn't extend farther than the sides of the mounting frame. - After the wallboard is put up, install the speakers as detailed on pages 5-6 of this manual.

-B·I·C H-310C DESCRIPTIONS AND SPECIFICATIONS
+B·I·C AMERICA M-SR8 DESCRIPTIONS AND SPECIFICATIONS

-The B-I-C H-310C in-ceiling speaker has been ruggedly constructed to withstand not only the extreme dynamic range found in today's digital sound sources, but also the rigors of temperature variation, dust and moisture encountered in permanent installation.
+The B·I·C America M-SR8 in-ceiling speaker has been ruggedly constructed to withstand not only the extreme dynamic range found in today's digital sound sources, but also the rigors of temperature variation, dust and moisture encountered in permanent installation.
 Above all, they have been designed to give you the finest possible music reproduction possible in modest-sized speakers.

-B·I·C Speakers Seven-Year Limited Warranty
+B·I·C America Speakers Three-Year Limited Warranty

-If the B·I·C speaker system proves to be defective in materials or workmanship within seven years from the date of the original customer's purchase, we will at our option, repair or replace the defective product.
+If the B·I·C America speaker system proves to be defective in materials or workmanship within three years from the date of the original customer's purchase, we will at our option, repair or replace the defective part.